Private schools warn sector could ‘fall apart’ if hit by double tax blow

 Mr Woodgate told The Independent: “Any rise in national insurance employer contributions would have to be funded by independent schools, which would not qualify for any funding offered to state schools to cover the rise.
 This would be an extra tax that schools would have no choice but to pass on to parents and also risks being an additional in-year tax, further stretching budgets set before the general election was even called.”

-The chancellor is set to increase the tax by up to 2 percentage points, as well as cutting the earnings threshold at which businesses start making national insurance contributions, The Times reported.
-The combined measures will raise about £20 billion and represent the biggest tax rise in Labour’s first budget in 15 years.
+The chancellor is set to increase the tax by up to 2 per cent, as well as cutting the earnings threshold at which businesses start making national insurance contributions, The Times reported.
+The combined measures will raise about £20bn and represent the biggest tax rise in Labour’s first budget in 15 years.

-A one percentage point increase in the Class 1 rate of national insurance for employers could raise £8.45 billion over the 2025 to 2026 tax year, and a two percentage point hike could raise £16.9 billion, according to data compiled by HMRC and EY – which would go some way to closing the £22 billion “black hole” that Ms Reeves said had been inherited by the previous Conservative government, as well as help fund spending promises.
+A 1 per cent increase in the Class 1 rate of national insurance for employers could raise £8.45bn over the 2025 to 2026 tax year, and a 2 per cent hike could raise £16.9bn, according to data compiled by HMRC and EY – which would go some way to closing the £22bn “black hole” that Ms Reeves said had been inherited by the previous Conservative government, as well as help fund spending promises.

 According to guidance from the Department for Education, staff pay is the most expensive cost in a school budget, representing more than 70 per cent of expenditure.

-A one or two percentage point increase in national insurance for employers could increase school budgets by more than 0.7 per cent or 1.4 per cent, respectively.
+A 1 or 2 per cent increase in national insurance for employers could increase school budgets by more than 0.7 per cent or 1.4 per cent, respectively.
 If schools are unable to make cuts, these costs are set to be put on parents in the form of a fee hike.

 Christine Cuniffe, the principal of LVS Ascot in Berkshire, warned: “Any increases to costs such as a rise in national insurance will inevitably have an impact on fee structures across the sector.”